 Paragraph 52.
 MCSO shall provide Supervisors with comprehensive and interdisciplinary Training on supervision strategies and supervisory responsibilities under the Order.
 MCSO shall provide an initial mandatory supervisor training of no less than 6 hours, which shall be completed prior to assuming supervisory responsibilities or, for current MCSO Supervisors, within 180 days of the Effective Date of this Order.
-In addition to this initial Supervisor Training, MCSO shall require each Supervisor to complete at least 4 hours of Supervisor-specific Training annually thereafter.
+In addition to this initial Supervisor Training, MCSO shall require each Supervisor to complete at least 4 hours of Supervisor- specific Training annually thereafter.
 As needed, Supervisors shall also receive Training and updates as required by changes in pertinent developments in the law of equal protection, Fourth Amendment, the enforcement of Immigration-Related Laws, and other areas, as well as Training in new skills.

 Phase 1 compliance is not applicable to Paragraph 52.
-Based on the Monitor's 10th Quarterly Report, MCSO rated in a deferred status for Phase 2 compliance with Paragraph 52.
+Based on the Monitor's 11th Quarterly Report, MCSO is in Phase 2 compliance.